wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/_index.md

 {{< details title="Gift cards" >}}
 &nbsp;
-Post-payment methods do not generally support entering [gift card](/payment-methods/prepaid-cards/gift-cards) details **after** the order is placed (for a whole or partial payment).
+Buy now pay later services do not generally support entering [gift card](/payment-methods/prepaid-cards/gift-cards) details **after** the order is placed (for a whole or partial payment).
 This is because, as the collecting party, AfterPay requires very precise order specifications.

 Our platform would interpret the gift card as a discount (not included in the shopping cart specification) and wouldn't generate the correct order information, e.g. for tax purposes.